SISC GASB 45 Trust

 Actuarial Valuation

 Over the last few years, we have found that many districts have waited until the last minute to request an actuarial valuation.
 One popular strategy is to wait until the auditors are on-site and notify the district that a new valuation is required.
 This increases the stress level for all parties involved, and increases the chances that your district will be found out of compliance.
 We continue to recommend that you start the valuation process well before the fiscal year-end for which the auditors will require the new report.
+Most actuaries will reach out in advance of the fiscal year-end, and we would recommend starting the process no later than the April or May prior to the fiscal year-end.
+Starting early ensures your actuary can determine well in advance whether a full actuarial valuation is necessary and what information is needed from the District.

-Establishing a timeline: Standard turnaround time will vary from one actuarial firm to the next, but it will generally range from one to two months from the time the actuary receives all necessary data until receipt of the valuation.
+Establish a timeline: Standard turnaround time will vary from one actuarial firm to the next, but it will generally range from one to two months from the time the actuary receives all necessary data until receipt of the valuation.
 Faster turnaround may be available upon request.
-As a minimum, you should allow 3 weeks from the time the data is provided to the delivery of the draft actuarial report.
+As a minimum, you should allow three weeks from the time the data is provided to the delivery of the draft actuarial report.

 Draft actuarial report: This is a first report for your review.
-At this point you want to make sure there are no obvious errors in the data, plan provisions, or actuarial assumptions that appear at odds with your agency’s situation.
+At this point you want to make sure there are no obvious errors in the data summary, stated plan provisions, or actuarial assumptions that appear at odds with your agency’s situation.
 You should be comfortable with your actuary and expect him or her to be receptive and willing to answer questions or concerns and address any inaccuracies during this review process.

 Final report & Board presentation: You may feel confident enough to present the report to the Board yourself.
 Or in complex or unusual situations you may want to introduce the actuary to the Board and have the actuary make the presentation.
 Either way, the job isn’t finished until everyone is comfortable with the valuation report.